 What Is Data Governance?

 Data Governance is about more than just privacy though; it also encompasses any potential risks that may exist from not being compliant with industry standards on data management which must be identified and mitigated.
+For this reason, business leaders across all industries are searching for ways to use machine learning and AI for enterprise data governance.

 Ensuring that your data is managed in an effective manner can not only save your organization money but it can also help to foster trust with customers, clients and employees which will develop a stable business relationship.

-Why Is Data Governance Important?
+Why Is Having A Data Governance Framework Important?

 Given the risks and rewards involved, it is no surprise that Data Governance is quickly becoming a required skill for all employees.
 In order to make sure your business is compliant and efficient, you need to have a clear understanding of the basics of Data Governance.

-Benefits Of Data Governance
+Benefits Of Data Governance Strategy

 Improved Decision Making